tomdoyoon/Resume-Scanner-Job-Comparison-Tool/README.md

 Future iterations of this project leaves room for industry specific keyword generation, cleaner LinkedIn job description scraping, and using cosine similarity to measure the similarity between a resume and a job post.

-Note: The current resume text was extracted from Jonathan Whitmore’s public resume found at jonathanwhitemore.com.
+Note: The current resume text was a randomly genereated resume.

 # TABLE OF CONTENTS